-Figure 4.6: Multimessenger plot: Comparison of the flux of cosmogenic neutrinos, UHECRs, cosmogenic γ -rays and cascade photons and electrons with all-particle UHECR data and fit [1] as well as upper limits for UHE diffuse photon flux [61] from the Pierre Auger Observatory, isotropic γ -ray background data from Fermi-LAT [34] and the sensitivity of the IceCube-Gen2 Radio [33].
+Figure 4.6: Multimessenger plot: Comparison of the flux of cosmogenic neutrinos, UHECRs, cosmogenic γ -rays and cascade photons and electrons with all-particle UHECR data and fit [1] as well as upper limits for UHE diffuse photon flux [61] from the Pierre Auger Observatory, isotropic γ -ray background data from Fermi-LAT [34] and the sensitivity of the IceCube Gen2-Radio [33].
 The "no evolution" case for the UHECR protons was used.
 The cascade photons and electrons are the result of propagating the first generation of γ -rays and electrons with the EM module for a distance of 1 Gpc.
 The cosmogenic high-energy γ -rays are attenuated by pair-production on the CMB.

-introduce some features in the spectrum that are not seen in the results here, but since the emission is calorimetric and thus conserves the total energy, the overall intensity of the emission would not change.
+is calorimetric and thus conserves the total energy, the overall intensity of the emission would not change.